fluid-cloudnative/fluid/docs/en/userguide/faq.md

 ```

-## 3.Why do I run the example [Speed up Accessing Remote Files](../samples/accelerate_data_accessing.md), and I will encounter Input/output error when copying files for the first time.
+## 3.Why do I run the example [Speed up Accessing Remote Files](../samples/accelerate_data_accessing.md), and I will encounter an input/output error when copying files for the first time.
 Similar to the following:

 ```
 time cp ./pyspark-2.4.6.tar.gz /tmp/